-Today I am going to share with you this fun Santa Mason Jar Christmas Gift.
-I’ve even included a printable tag for you!
+Today I am sharing this fun Santa Mason Jar Christmas Gift with you.
+I’ve even included a printable Christmas gift tag!

-I love to give out simple yet cute gifts at Christmas, and I love to think of clever ways to package them.
-This Santa Mason Jar would make a great teacher or neighbor gift!
-I’ve also included a few other Mason Jar Christmas Craft ideas for you as well!
+I love to give simple yet cute Christmas gifts and think of clever ways to package them.
+This DIY Santa Mason jar would make a great teacher gift or neighbor gift!
+I’ve also included a few other Mason Jar Christmas craft ideas.

 Table of Contents

-I filled mine with red licorice bites but you can pick any red candy that you like.
+I filled mine with red licorice bites, but you can pick any red candy (like chocolates with red candy wrappers) you like.

 Click each item to purchase:

 - 1-Inch Wide Ribbon, Black Satin

 - Fashion Buckle – Gold Metallic – 1” (you can buy these very inexpensively at a craft store in the notions section OR make your own, instructions below) OR

 - Gold Cardstock (for the buckle, if not using a metal buckle, you can cut it out with scissors or a craft knife)